laravel/pennant/notes.md

 }

 /*
- * or check via an object using the provided `HasFeatures` trait.
+ * Or check via an object using the provided `HasFeatures` trait.
  */

 if ($user->featureIsActive('new-api')) {